Environmental Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for environmental roles in Minnesota?

-Barr Engineering, WSB, Stantec, and Kimley-Horn are among the Minnesota-based employers with documented H-1B sponsorship histories for environmental roles.
+Barr Engineering, WSB, Stantec, and Kimley-Horn are among the Minnesota-based employers with documented H-1B visa sponsorship histories for environmental roles.
 Larger federal contractors like Jacobs and AECOM also operate Minnesota offices and have sponsored environmental scientists and engineers.
 Mining companies active on the Iron Range, including Cleveland-Cliffs, have sponsored environmental compliance and remediation professionals as well.

 Which visa types are most common for environmental roles in Minnesota?

 The H-1B is the most common visa for environmental scientists and engineers in Minnesota, covering roles that require at least a bachelor's degree in environmental science, civil engineering, geology, or a related field.
 The O-1A is an option for candidates with exceptional credentials such as published research or significant awards.
-TN status is available to Canadian and Mexican nationals in qualifying environmental engineering or scientific roles under USMCA.
+TN visa status is available to Canadian and Mexican nationals in qualifying environmental engineering or scientific roles under USMCA.

 Which cities in Minnesota have the most environmental sponsorship jobs?